Frequently Asked Questions

-To view a complete list of regionally accredited institutions, please refer to the Council of Higher Education Accreditation.
+To view a complete list of regionally accredited institutions, please refer to the Council for Higher Education Accreditation.

 How long will it take for me to receive an admission decision?

-Once an application file is complete, it usually takes two to four weeks for a decision to be rendered.
-For Nursing Accelerated Career Entry (ACE) applicants, it usually takes four to six weeks for a decision to be rendered.
+Once an application file is complete, it may take two to four weeks for a decision to be rendered once review for that term has begun.
+For Nursing Accelerated Career Entry (ACE) applicants, it make take four to six weeks for a decision to be rendered.

 How many transfer students does Drexel accept each year/term?

 Drexel accepts several hundred transfer students each year and the number of students transferring into each major varies program to program.
-For the fall 2012, Drexel accepted 900 transfer students.
+For the fall of 2014, Drexel enrolled roughly 900 transfer students.

 Can I transfer into an accelerated degree program?

-Transfer students are not eligible to transfer directly into an accelerated degree program.
+Transfer students are not eligible to apply directly to an accelerated degree program.
 However, transfer students can consider the Early Assurance program if they are interested in entering one of our accelerated programs.
-For more information about the Early Assurance program please visit the Pre-Professional Advising website.
+For more information about the Early Assurance program please visit the Preprofessional Advising website.